-Exams (midterm and final) are multiple choice questions, short answers and calculations in format.
-Each exam, in total, will be scheduled for 2 hours, and are closed book examinations.
+Exams (midterm and final) are short answers and calculations in format.
+Midterm exam will be scheduled for 2 hours, final exam is 2.5 hours and are closed book examinations.
 Dictionaries are NOT allowed into the examinations.
 Only non-programmable calculators will be allowed into the exams.
 If you are unsure, please ask your professor to check your calculator.